 The competition is open to all skill levels and ages.
 We welcome participants within Canada and internationally.
 We will be accepting both fine and video arts.

-Finalists and overall winners for the competition will be announced in June 2021, after the competition closes in May.
+Finalists and overall winners for the competition will be announced in July 2021, after the competition closes on JUNE 9 at 11:59 p.m.
+ET.
+2021.

 The full submission guidelines and terms and conditions can be found here.